 I call them disposable gifts – a gift that will be “used up” instead of taking up residence in your home.

-- Time to bond.
 Spending time together, sharing experiences, strengthens your relationship, brings you closer, and allows your connection to grow.

 What to give?

 If you have too many Grands to make this possible, try taking cousins who may be close in age, or just the girls.

 We are all different.
 Getting to know them as a person shows you appreciate their uniqueness.

 Kids are naturally impatient, but half the fun is thinking about it, talking about it, and looking forward to it.

-- Your time.
-There is no better way to show your Grandchildren your love than by giving of your time.
-There are no gifts that could replace you and your attention, experiences, and wisdom.
+There is no better way to show your Grandchildren your love than by giving your time.

-Examples of Experience Gifts.
+Examples of experience gifts